This page contains resources for produce farmers related to COVID-19, as well as the Food Safety Modernization Act (FSMA) Produce Safety Rule.

 - Draft Guidance for Industry: Compliance with and Recommendations of Implementation of the Standards for the Growing, Harvesting, Packing, and Holding of Produce for Human Consumption for Sprout Operations

 - Draft Guidance for Industry: Classification of Activities as Harvesting, Packing, Holding, or Manufacturing/Processing for Farms and Facilities

-- Providing Safe Locally-Grown Produce to Commercial Food Establishments & the General Public
+- Produce Safe Locally-Grown Produce to Commercial Food Establishments & the General Public

-- Fruit and Vegetable Inspections provides information on USDA grade and/or condition inspections of all fresh produce and well as Good Agricultural and Good Handling Practices (GAP/GHP) audits that MDA conducts.
+- Fruit and Vegetable Inspections - for information on USDA grade and/or condition inspections of all fresh produce and as well voluntary Good Agricultural and Good Handling Practices (GAP/GHP) audits that MDA conducts.
 These are different services that the inspections administered by the Produce Safety Program

 - Minnesota Grown Cost Share Program - if you are developing a new label, tag, bag, box or permanent sign and would like to add the Minnesota Grown logo directly to your packaging, you may be eligible to receive up to $200 reimbursement in the current fiscal year